How to Keep Your Saltwater Aquarium from Overheating

 There are several things you can do to reduce the temperature of your aquarium water and keep it fairly constant.
 All work to varying degrees:

-· Make sure that no direct sunlight from windows is shining in on the tank.
+- Make sure that no direct sunlight from windows is shining in on the tank.
 Even closing the blinds so afternoon sun will not heat up the room the tank is in will help cool the room by a few degrees.
+Avoiding direct sunlight will also reduce the risk of algae overgrowth in your tank.

-Keeping your water at a constant temperature is the best thing for your aquarium life.
+Owning a saltwater aquarium is both a joy and a challenge.
+There is nothing quite as satisfying as having a miniature oceanic environment thriving right in your home, but it does take some work to keep it healthy.
+Keeping your water at a constant temperature is the best thing for your aquarium life – if the temperature fluctuates too much, it could cause your tank inhabitants to become stressed.
 By checking your temperature often and implementing the above techniques, you can ensure that your tank does not suffer from temperature-related stress or fatalities.

 Most Recent Articles: